chuhlomin/nostalgia/ROADMAP.md

-[ ] Toggle between subtitles (T hotkey) and Karaoke mode (K hotkey) [ ] Add pause screen (maybe more distortion to similare VHS Cassette effect, and show time info) [ ] Copy link to video with timestamp
+[ ] Toggle between subtitles (T hotkey) and Karaoke mode (K hotkey) [ ] Add pause screen (maybe more distortion to similare VHS Cassette effect, and show time info)

+[-] Copy link to video with timestamp
+[ ] Create Electron version of the app – VHS Player